-The new Premier League season is fast approaching.
+The new Premier League season is almost upon us.

 Premier League fixtures have been released which is often the signal football fans need to start plotting their weekends and away days as the domestic season take centre stage.